Wave-Play/robo.js/packages/discord/README.md

 # Robo

 Robo is a lightweight, supercharged Node.js metaframework for Discord.js, designed to make building Discord bots a breeze.
-It features a powerful plugin architecture and simplified interaction handling with Sage, all while allowing full access to the underlying Discord.js features.
+It features a powerful plugin architecture and streamlined interaction handling with Sage, all while allowing full access to the underlying Discord.js features.

 > **Note:** This is a pre-release and is likely to undergo breaking changes before reaching version 1.0.